kramire/running-log/README.md

 ### Installation
 Begin by forking this repository, and cloning to your computer.

 The project contains the folders `client` and `server`.
 Both require a `.env` file to be built.
 Please see the `.env.example` files in each folder to see a guideline on how these should be structured.
-Please note that the server requires two API keys one for Location IQ, and one for DarkSky.
+There are two optional API keys, one for Location IQ, and one for DarkSky.
+The first is for gathering the coordinates of the run location, and the second is querying the historical weather.
+The tool will still work without these keys, but some functionality will be lost.

 Next, run `npm i` in both the `client` and `server` folders to install the necessary dependencies.